Aortic valve stenosis

 Surgery or other procedures

-Surgery to repair or replace an aortic valve is usually done through a cut (incision) in the chest.
+Surgery to repair or replace an aortic valve is usually done through a cut in the chest.
 Less invasive approaches may be available.
-Ask your health care provider which type of procedure is best for you.
-Aortic valve surgery may be done at the same time as other heart surgery.
+Ask your healthcare professional which type of aortic valve treatment is best for you.

-Surgery options for aortic valve stenosis include:
+Surgery and procedures for aortic valve stenosis include:

 • Balloon valvuloplasty.
-This procedure can treat aortic valve stenosis in infants and children.
-In adults, the aortic valve tends to narrow again after the procedure.
-So it's usually only done if you're too ill for surgery or you're waiting for a valve replacement, because additional procedures are typically needed to treat the narrowed valve over time.
+This treatment helps open a narrowed valve.
+It may be done in infants and children with aortic valve stenosis.
+In adults, the aortic valve tends to narrow again after the treatment.
+So it's usually done only if an adult is too sick for surgery or if an adult is waiting for a valve replacement.

 • Aortic valve replacement.
 Aortic valve replacement is often needed to treat aortic valve stenosis.
-In aortic valve replacement, the surgeon removes the damaged valve and replaces it with a mechanical valve or a valve made from cow, pig or human heart tissue (biological tissue valve).
-Sometimes, the aortic valve is replaced with the person's own lung (pulmonary) valve.
-The pulmonary valve is replaced with a biological lung tissue valve from a deceased donor This more complicated surgery is called the Ross procedure.
+In aortic valve replacement, the surgeon takes out the damaged valve and replaces it with a mechanical valve or a valve made from cow, pig or human heart tissue.
+A tissue valve is called a biological tissue valve.

 Lifestyle and home remedies